|Record type||Full Name||Simplified Description|

 Remember that with all of these, end-user side (browser-side), you will generally keep hitting the same yielded ip/endpoint until the configured TTL expires.

-You implement routing policies with Route 53 DNS "Record sets".
-For the most part (from what I gather) you will be implementing your routing polices as A records.
+You implement routing policies with Route 53 DNS “Record sets”.

 As an aside: since amazon is a domain registrar you can actually buy your domain right in AWS (currently common TLDs go for around $12USD)- or just bring your own.
 I guess if you buy from them, the NS records wil be setup for you, otherwise you would be going to your domain registrar and adding AWS nameservers.